stephenlai2021/quickshort/README.md

 ## Environment_Variables

 In order to make the application gets up and running, we need to create a `.env` file under root directory, copy the following codes and paste into it.
-There are four different third party services leveraged in this application and all of them require API key, they are `supabasebase`, `openai`, `ipify`, `ipapi` respectively.
-One thing to notify is the abbreviation~ `PUBLIC_`, it means the API is exposed on the browser, it is because we perform _CRUD_ operation on client side and _Sveltekit_ requires the environment variables have to be public.
+There are four different third party services applied in this application and all of them require API key, they are `supabasebase`, `openai`, `ipify`, `ipapi` respectively.
+One thing to notify is the abbreviation~ `PUBLIC_`, it means the API is exposed in the browser, it is because we perform _CRUD_ operation on client side and _Sveltekit_ requires the environment variables have to be public.
+On the other hand, if the environment variables are imported in server file then there is no `PUBLIC_` abbreviation and is not exposed in browser.

 ```
 # Supabase Config